camillelamy/explainers/coop_reporting.md

 for the COOP document URL, the current environment and the following body:

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
-- *effective policy*: the *value* or *report only value* of the COOP page
+- *effective-policy*: the *value* or *report only value* of the COOP page
-- *blocked window uri*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
+- *blocked-window-url*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
 - *violation*: "access-from-coop-page"
 - *property*: the window property being accessed
-- *source file*, *lineno*, *colno*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.
+- *source-file*, *lineno*, *colno*: if the user agent is currently executing script and can extract a source file's URL, line number and column number from the global object, set those accordingly.

 When the document is notifed of a **blocked access to the COOP page from another window**, it should generate a report for the COOP document URL, the current environment and the following body:

 - *disposition*: either "enforce" or "reporting" (depending on whether we're in report-only mode)
-- *effective policy*: the *value* or *report only value* of the COOP page
+- *effective-policy*: the *value* or *report only value* of the COOP page
-- *blocked window uri*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
+- *blocked-window-url*: depending on the other window being accessed, the **opener document URL for reporting**, the **openee document URL for reporting** or the **other documents in the browsing context group URL for reporting**, as defined in the **Safe URLs for reporting** section
 - *violation*: "access-to-coop-page"
 - *property*: the window property being accessed